GBLS/docassemble-template-builder-addin/README.md

 folder.
 It will also create `build/index.html`, which is a straight copy of `public/index.html`.

-To deploy the app on GitHub Pages, do:
+To deploy the app on GitHub Pages (requires permission), do:

 ```
 npm run deploy